Jean-Paul Viguier: Awards and personal titles

-He has been elected member of the Academy of Architecture since 1993, academy for which he was president from 1999 to 2002.
-He is also a founding member of AFEX (French Architects for export).
+He has been a member of the Académie d’architecture since 1993 and served as its president from 1999 to 2002.
+He is also a founding member of AFEX (Architectes Français à l’Export).
 He was appointed "honorary Fellow" of the AIA (American Institute of Architects) in 2001 and Honorary Professor of Tongji University in Shanghai, China.

-Furthermore, a majority of his firm projects are frequently awarded for environmental distinctions and certifications : BREEAM, BBC, HQE.
+Several projects by the firm have received environmental certifications such as BREEAM, BBC, HQE.